Mottie/Presentations/README.md

 - Go to a presentation folder, e.g. `cd unicode-diacritics-and-normalization`
 - Make changes to the associated `index.md`
-- Build the static site using `npx reveal-md index.md --static`
+- Build the static site using `npx reveal-md index.md --static public`